Type species: Antheraea mylitta (Drury, 1773).

 Tachinidae: Exorista sorbillans (Wiedemann); Ichneumonidae: Pimpla instigator (Fabricius); Trichogrammatidae: Trichogramma chilonis.

 An introduced species whose natural home is the eastern Palaearctic.
 It is now widespread in central Europe in northeastern Italy, southern and eastern Austria, the Czech Republic, Hungary, Slovenia, Croatia, Bosnia and Serbia.
-In recent years (since 2001) it has started to spread more widely, with individuals having been found in Romania and eastern Bavaria (near Passau), Germany.
+In recent years (since 2001) it has started to spread more widely, with individuals having been found in Montenegro, Romania and eastern Bavaria (near Passau), Germany.

 The introduction of this species into Europe has been documented by Bostjan Dvorak of Slovenia.
 It was originally reared by a Jan Mach, the village teacher in Veliki Slatnik (near Novo Mesto, Slovenia), with a view to establishing a silk industry.
 In August 1868 a number of adults escaped into the wild and, although the rearing scheme failed, larvae were found in the area on hornbeam a few years later.
 From that time onwards adults were increasingly found during August/September on the walls of houses in the village, and in nearby woods and settlements.
 Ten years later the first adults were picked up in Ljubljana.